 From physical fights to food fights, managers lose their cool in front of employees

-Nobody can blame a boss for unwinding a bit at the holiday party.
+Nobody can blame a boss for unwinding a bit at the holiday office party.
 But we all absolutely blame them for trying to dance.

 Dancing-related embarrassments are some of the biggest gaffes managers make at holiday parties, according to a silly new survey from staffing firm Robert Half, Chief financial officers reported that the top embarrassing thing they’ve heard or seen a manager do at a company holiday party is turn a dance contest into a brawl.